Varithena® Varicose Vein Treatment

 Our insurance specialists will send a letter to your insurance company outlining the doctor’s plan for your treatment.
 Because we have an experienced staff dedicated to this process, we are able to obtain this information for you and notify you when the process is complete.

-We are contracted with all the major insurance carriers (Medicare, BCBS, United Healthcare, Humana, Cigna, Humana).
+We are contracted with all the major insurance carriers (Medicare, BCBS, United Healthcare, Humana, Cigna, Aetna).
 However, if you are insured with an HMO type of insurance, it is your responsibility to bring a signed referral or authorization form from your Primary Care Physician (PCP) to each appointment.

 At Midwest Vein Center, we are passionately committed to providing you with the least invasive, scientifically tested, medically approved treatment options for achieving long-term relief from your vein problems.